Brattle Economists Develop Recommendations to Better Assess Long-Term Economic Benefits of Transmission Projects in Texas Electricity Market

 After a thorough review of ERCOT’s long-term transmission planning process and the findings obtained throughout the study, the following recommendations were developed:

 The report, “Recommendations for Enhancing ERCOT’s Long-Term Transmission Planning Process,” was authored by Brattle Principals Judy Chang, Hannes Pfeifenberger, and Sam Newell, Senior Consultant Bruce Tsuchida, and Associate Mike Hagerty.
-It can be downloaded using the link below.
+It can be downloaded below.